 Table 1 provides a typology of limited war that distinguishes means and ends.
-Less capable actors are limited in both the quality and quantity of force they can bring to bear for any purpose.
+Less capable actors are limited in both the quality and quantity of force they can bring to bear.
 Insurgents or criminal networks may engage in small wars to extract a few concessions from the government, such as control over a particular region or smuggling routes.
-If the aspire to overthrow the government, however, they may embrace Maoist or jihadist strategies in pursuit of political or ideological revolution.
+If they aspire to overthrow the government, however, they may embrace Maoist or jihadist strategies in pursuit of political or ideological revolution.
 Our first two points above (voluntary limitation by capable actors) exclude these two categories of limited war.
-Our third point further distinguishes the categories of limited wars that involve actors with more and better military forces.
+Our third point further distinguishes types of limited war that involve actors with more and better military forces.

 Powerful actors that are highly resolved to revise the status quo will tend to use as much force as they need to get the job done.
 A unilateral preference for conquest makes major combat operations attractive, where force is limited simply as a function of the local balance of power.
 More resistance can always be met with more force, but overkill wastes resources unnecessarily.
 If capable actors only have modest ambitions, however, they will be more willing to settle for less and to employ less effective modes of operation.
-The voluntary limitation of means limitation helps the aggressor minimize both costs and risk exposure.
-The voluntary limitation of ends enables the target to keep more of what it already has.
+Voluntary limitation of means enables an aggressor to minimize both costs and risk exposure.
+The voluntary limitation of ends allows the target to keep more of what it already has.
 Escalation in this situation is thus mutually undesirable.
 In order to limit the risk of escalation, gray zone actors voluntarily limit the means they use to pursue their limited ends.

 The Iraq War illustrates all four categories.
 The U.S.-led Coalition invaded Iraq in 2003 with less than 180,000 troops even though the United States could have, and the U.S. Army wanted to, mobilize hundreds of thousands more.
 Major combat operations in Iraq were limited by a desire to cut costs, not concerns about deterrence.
-As subsequent events made clear, American politicians ignored the significant and arguably foreseeable costs of occupation and counterinsurgency in Iraq (Brooks 2008, 226–55; Rovner 2011, 137–84).
+As subsequent events made clear, American politicians ignored the significant and arguably foreseeable costs of occupation (Brooks 2008, 226–55; Rovner 2011, 137–84).
 Throughout the next decade the U.S. military battled a mixture of foreign jihadists and local militias.
-While insurgent groups used similar means—improvised explosive devices and ambush attacks—their aims differed considerably.
-Jihadists sought the revolutionary transformation of Iraqi society versus.
-Militias sought the control of local areas and economies.
-Coalition Forces struggled with both of them for several years before learning how to defeat the former (with the counterterrorism methods of Joint Special Operations Command) and to coopt the latter (by striking deals with the Anbar Awakening and similar local movements).(Gordon and Trainor 2007, 2012; Lindsay and Petersen 2012; Naylor 2015)
+While insurgent groups used similar means—improvised explosive devices and ambush attacks—their aims differed.
+Jihadists sought the revolutionary transformation of Iraqi society.
+Militias sought to control local areas and economies.
+Coalition Forces struggled with both groups before learning how to defeat the former (with the counterterrorism methods of Joint Special Operations Command) and to coopt the latter (by striking deals with the Anbar Awakening and similar movements) (Gordon and Trainor 2007, 2012; Lindsay and Petersen 2012; Naylor 2015).